omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 TIP: The SWT controls are documented on the Eclipse web site.
 See: http://help.eclipse.org/galileo/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/widgets/package-summary.html

-It is possible to bind template variables to a specific control by using the 'x:id' attribute.
+It is possible to bind template variables to a specific control by using the `x:id` attribute.
   <text x:id="templateVariableName" />

 This is the way how template variables are bound to the controls (R=read, W=write):

 Button::        This SWT class represents buttons, checkboxes and radio
-                buttons, depending on its style attribute (SWT.PUSH, SWT.CHECK, SWT.RADIO).
+                buttons, depending on its style attribute (`SWT.PUSH, SWT.CHECK, SWT.RADIO`).
                 * W: the string "true" selects the checkbox/radiobutton, everything else clears it.
                 * R: returns a Boolean.

 Combo, CCombo:: Represent a combo box and a custom combo box.
 It can be
-                made read-only (with the SWT.READ_ONLY style); a read-only combo allows list selection but no manual editing.
+                made read-only (with the `SWT.READ_ONLY` style); a read-only combo allows list selection but no manual editing.
                 The list items can be specified from XSWT.
 Variables only work with the textedit part (cannot add/remove list items).